-Phonics is a way of teaching children to read and spell by blending and segmenting individual sounds in words.
+Phonics is a way of teaching children to read and spell by segmenting (breaking words into individual sounds) and blending (merging sounds together) to create a word.

-At St John’s C of E Primary School we follow the Phonics Bug Programme of teaching which is split into 6 phases that systematically build on skills and knowledge of previous learning - your child's teacher will be able to tell you which phase your child is currently working on.
+At St John’s C of E Primary School we follow the Little Wandle Revised Letters and Sounds programme of teaching.
+The programme is split into 5 phases that systematically build on skills and knowledge of previous learning - your child's teacher will be able to tell you which phase your child is currently working on.

-Children throughout Reception and Key stage 1 take part in daily phonics sessions lasting 30-40 minutes.
-These sessions focus on key reading skills such as decoding to read words and segmenting the sounds in a given word to spell.
-During Phonics lessons we also teach children to read and write ‘Tricky Words’ also known as ‘Common Exception Words.’
+Children throughout Reception and Key stage 1 take part in daily phonics sessions lasting between 15 and 40 minutes (depending on stage).
+These sessions focus on key reading skills such as decoding to read words, and segmenting the sounds in a given word to spell.
+During Phonics lessons we also teach children to read and write ‘Tricky Words’.
 These are words that have a ‘tricky part’ and are not fully decodable.

 If you require any further support, please come into school and speak with your child's class teacher or our Phonics Subject Leader, Miss Jones.